Discord: Monetization

 While the software itself comes at no cost, the developers investigated ways to monetize it, with potential options including paid customization options such as emoji or stickers.
-The developers have stated that while they will look for ways to monetize the software, it will never lose its core features.

 In January 2017, the first paid subscription and features were released with "Discord Nitro Classic" (originally released as "Discord Nitro").
 For a monthly subscription fee of $4.99, users can get an animated avatar, use custom and/or animated emojis across all servers (non-Nitro users can only use custom emoji on the server they were added to), an increased maximum file size on file uploads (from 8 MB to 50 MB), the ability to screen share in higher resolutions, the ability to choose their own discriminator (from #0001 to #9999) and a unique profile badge.

-In October 2018, "Discord Nitro" was renamed "Discord Nitro Classic" with the introduction of the new "Discord Nitro", which cost $9.99 and included access to free games through the Discord game store.
+In October 2018, "Discord Nitro" was renamed "Discord Nitro Classic" with the introduction of the new "Discord Nitro", which cost $9.99 and included access to free browser games through the Discord game store.
 Monthly subscribers of Discord Nitro Classic at the time of the introduction of the Discord games store were gifted with Discord Nitro, lasting until January 1, 2020, and yearly subscribers of Discord Nitro Classic were gifted with Discord Nitro until January 1, 2021.

 In October 2019, Discord ended their free game service with Nitro.

 In June 2019, Discord introduced Server Boosts, a way to benefit specific servers by purchasing a "boost" for it, with enough boosts granting various benefits for the users in that particular server.
 Each boost is a subscription costing $4.99 a month.
 For example, if a server maintains 2 boosts, it unlocks perks such as a higher maximum audio quality in voice channels and the ability to use an animated server icon.
 Users with Discord Nitro or Discord Nitro Classic have a 30% discount on server boost costs, with Nitro subscribers specifically also getting 2 free server boosts.

 Discord began testing digital stickers on its platform in October 2020 for users in Canada.
-Most stickers cost between $1.50 and $2.25 and are part of Discord's monetization strategy.
+Most stickers cost between $1.50 and $2.25 were part of Discord's monetization strategy.
 Discord Nitro subscribers received a free "What's Up Wumpus" sticker pack focused on Discord's mascot, Wumpus.
+In May 2023, Discord made most stickers free to all users.
+The ability to purchase stickers was discontinued, and users who had done so were refunded.

 In October 2022, the "Discord Nitro Classic" subscription tier was replaced by a $2.99 "Discord Nitro Basic", which features a subset of features from the $9.99 "Nitro" tier.

+Discord added Avatar Decorations and Profile Themes in October 2023.
+Users can purchase animated decorations for their profiles from Discord's Shop.

 Another way Discord makes money is through a 10% commission as the distribution fee from all games sold through game developers' verified servers.